 So if you ask me whether personal development is worth it, all I can say is:

-I wish I had started it sooner.
+I wish I had started sooner.

 When I made a SMART plan about publishing 200 blog posts, I wrote:

-It was a done deal, thanks to the (specific) keyword “every day”.
+It was a done deal, thanks to the specific keyword “every day.”

 There was no indecision or internal debate: “Should I publish a blog post today or tomorrow?”

 And you’ll do more of what works and less of what doesn’t.

-Personal development is a lifelong process.
+Remember, personal development is a continuous, lifelong process.

 Share this post ❤ 😊 🙏